Moezzibadi/wxRTCFD_Code/README.md

+# Real-time Computational Fluid Dynamics (ML-Enhanced)

+**Machine Learning Enhanced Real-Time CFD** — currently under dev and training by **Mohammad Moezzibadi**.

+This repository is a fork of [skhelladi/wxRTCFD_Code](https://github.com/skhelladi/wxRTCFD_Code),
+originally developed by **Sofiane KHELLADI**.

+The project extends the real-time CFD solver with **machine learning** correction for
+adaptive flow prediction and enhanced real-time performance.

+---

+## Original Description

 # Real-time Computational Fluid Dynamics

 This repository presents a real-time CFD solver based on a "rough" representation of conservation equations.
 The solver is implemented in **C/C++** for **real-time** purpose and **wxWidget** for the user interface and graphical renderings.
 It supports a wide range of features: